dwf/rescued-scipy-wiki/Cookbook/OptimizationDemo1.rst

 #format rst

-SciPy_'s optimization package is scipy.optimize.
+SciPy's optimization package is scipy.optimize.
 The most basic non-linear optimization functions are:

 * optimize.fmin(func, x0), which finds the minimum of f(x) starting x with x0 (x can be a vector)